-In my role as a social worker and psychotherapist, I see so many clients suffering from the repercussions of trauma—experiences of abuse, neglect, and discrimination—that have left them struggling to feel safe on a fundamental level.
+In my role as a social worker and psychotherapist, I see so many clients suffering from the repercussions of trauma: experiences of abuse, neglect, and discrimination.
+These traumas leave them struggling to feel safe on a fundamental level.

-Healing from these traumas invariably focuses on helping these clients overcome feelings of disempowerment and disconnection, rebuilding interpersonal trust and intimacy in the context of the therapeutic relationship.
+Healing from these traumas invariably focuses on helping these clients overcome feelings of disempowerment and disconnection.
+At the same time, it promotes rebuilding interpersonal trust and intimacy in the context of the therapeutic relationship.

-At the same time, there is growing recognition in the mental health field that we must address trauma across multiple levels: not only interpersonally or psychologically, but physiologically.
+At the same time, there is growing recognition in the mental health field that we must address trauma across multiple levels.
+We must not only approach it interpersonally or psychologically, but physiologically as well.
 We must also heal the way trauma inscribes itself on the brain and body, leaving survivors hijacked by nervous systems that vault into fight, flight, or freeze at a moment’s notice.

 Research on MDMA-assisted psychotherapy for PTSD has been growing over the past 15 years, showing remarkable success in clinical trials.
 The FDA granted it “breakthrough therapy” status in 2017 based on these strong results.

-For example, a 2011 study found that 83% of those receiving a combination of supportive psychotherapy and two MDMA-assisted psychotherapy sessions no longer met criteria for a PTSD diagnosis after treatment, compared to only 25% of those who received the same supportive psychotherapy and a placebo .
+For example, a 2011 study found that 83% of those receiving a combination of supportive psychotherapy and two MDMA-assisted psychotherapy sessions no longer met criteria for a PTSD diagnosis after treatment.
+This compared to only 25% of those who received the same supportive psychotherapy and a placebo .

-Moreover, these studies were working with the hardest-to-treat cases—clients whose PTSD had failed to respond to other treatments, such as prolonged exposure therapy, other cognitive behavioral therapies, or pharmaceutical medications.
+Moreover, these studies were working with the hardest-to-treat cases.
+These were clients whose PTSD had failed to respond to other treatments.
+This includes for example: prolonged exposure therapy, other cognitive behavioral therapies, or pharmaceutical medications.
 Follow-up studies have shown that the majority of those helped are still PTSD-free nearly four years later .

-These striking findings led me and my colleague, Dr. Sara Bressi, to explore the potential of this treatment, especially given the stigma often attached to MDMA as being the primary ingredient in the recreational drug “molly” or “ecstasy” (though substances found in recreational settings are rarely observed to be pure MDMA).
+These striking findings led my colleague Dr. Sara Bressi and I to explore the potential of this treatment.
+Our interest was especially heightened given the stigma often attached to MDMA.
+This stigma stems from MDMA being the primary ingredient in the recreational drug “molly” or “ecstasy.”
+However, these substances found in recreational settings are rarely observed to be pure MDMA.

-This article is a summary of the findings from our recent paper on this topic, including: why mental health professionals are in dire need of better treatment for PTSD, how MDMA-assisted psychotherapy works, and how important a treatment like this could be for addressing the immense burden of trauma in vulnerable communities, especially communities of color and low-income communities.
+This article is a summary of the findings from our recent paper on this topic.
+Read on to learn why mental health professionals are in dire need of better treatment for PTSD and how MDMA-assisted psychotherapy works.
+Also included is how important a treatment like this could be for addressing the immense burden of trauma in vulnerable communities, especially communities of color and low-income communities.

 Treating PTSD is an Uphill Battle

-For those with PTSD, past traumatic events intrude upon their daily life through flashbacks, nightmares, and pervasive anxiety and hyper-vigilance that makes it difficult for them to engage in day-to-day life, and can make it especially difficulty to talk about or reflect on their traumatic experiences.
+For those with PTSD, past traumatic events intrude upon their daily life.
+These intrusions come in the form of flashbacks, nightmares, and pervasive anxiety and hyper-vigilance.
+These afflictions make it difficult for them to engage in day-to-day life, and can make it especially difficulty to talk about or reflect on their traumatic experiences.

-In an attempt to minimize their symptoms, individuals with PTSD often avoid anything that could trigger them, and begin to isolate themselves from the world and others—consequences that tragically cut them off from the potentially healing effects of relationships, both within their personal lives and within the context of therapy.
+In an attempt to minimize their symptoms, individuals with PTSD often avoid anything that could trigger them.
+As a result, they begin to isolate themselves from the world and others.
+This produces consequences that tragically cut them off from the potentially healing effects of relationships.
+This occurs both within their personal lives and within the context of therapy.

-Existing PTSD treatments try to reduce these symptoms in a few different ways: psychiatric medications try to change brain chemistry to reduce anxiety; exposure therapies try to de-link trauma triggers from the strong fear response; skills-focused therapies target areas such as emotional coping and interpersonal skills; other trauma-informed approaches try to create a sense of safety in session that rebuilds trust over time and extends outside of the therapy room.
+Existing PTSD treatments try to reduce these symptoms in a few different ways.
+Psychiatric medications try to change brain chemistry to reduce anxiety.
+Exposure therapies try to de-link trauma triggers from the strong fear response.
+Skills-focused therapies target areas such as emotional coping and interpersonal skills.
+Finally, other trauma-informed approaches try to create a sense of safety in session.
+Ultimately this rebuilds trust over time and extends outside of the therapy room.

 How Does MDMA-Assisted Psychotherapy Work?